541 Residential Life and Housing Policy

 2. Prepayment fee refunds.
 The amount of any refund of the prepayment fee is made based on the cancellation postmark date, the date a confirmed cancellation email was sent, or the date of hand delivery of the written notice of cancellation.
-The schedule for refunds, including dates and amounts is specified in the sgreement form.
+The schedule for refunds, including dates and amounts is specified in the Agreement.

 3. Prepayment fee refunds; Fall Residents Not Enrolling for the Spring Term.
-The prepayment fee may be refunded as specified below provided student has appropriate prepayment on file.
+The prepayment fee may be refunded as specified below provided the student has appropriate prepayment on file.
 The amount of any refund of the prepayment fee is made based on the cancellation postmark date, the date a confirmed cancellation email was sent, or the date of hand delivery of the written notice of cancellation.
-The schedule for refunds, including dates and amounts of such refund, is specified in the agreement form.
+The schedule for refunds, including dates and amounts of such refund, is specified in the Agreement.

 A full prepayment refund is available under the following conditions:

 a.
 The student is prevented from attending the University because of a medical reason(s) confirmed in writing by a licensed healthcare professional deemed acceptable at the discretion of the University and, due to withdrawal from the University, must cease to occupy assigned living space.

 b.
 Residence space is not available.